abdelmounaim-B/k-internship/TEST 2 - A SMALL FULL STACK APP/ANSWERS.md

   };

   i tryed to sort using title and last updated and it didnt work somhow, even the cosole.log i couldnt see it on the console, so i tryed and thats what i came up with.

+  i just found out that that insted of sorting notes, i sorted notbooks ^^. my bed